 The damselfly can create crazy behavior in trout.
 Have you ever noticed trout jumping a few feet wildly out of the water?
 They may be chasing damselflies.
 These bright blue bugs hover over the surface of the water looking for mates.
 You will often see them joined together flying around mating.
 The trout see the damselfly hovering and will jump to get them.
 We rarely use this pattern, but they are a common bug that you will see on the river.

-On most rivers caddis are the most abundant bugs.
+On most rivers, caddis is the most abundant bug.
 This is not the case on the South Fork or the Teton.
 The Henry’s Fork does have large numbers of caddis.
 You will often see large swarms of them in May and June.
-The caddis is distinguished by its “tent like” wing shape.
+The caddis is distinguished by its “tent-like” wing shape.

 The salmon fly hatch is one to behold.
 These giant bugs come out in droves.
 They are the size of your pinky finger and the fish love them.
 Catching the hatch in just the right moment is tricky.
 The fish can become gorged on these bugs.
 The South Fork, Teton and Henry’s Fork all get this amazing hatch.

 If you have any insect pictures, post the link below.